 To enable local businesses to tender more effectively for contracts, we have developed a specialist training program to assist these companies to reach the quality and integrity standards we require.

-Over half of the total number of supply contracts we have awarded, have been won by Guinean companies.
-The total value of these contracts is over US$ 6 million.
+Since 2016 almost half of the total number of supply contracts GAC has awarded have been won by Guinean companies.
+The total value of these contracts is almost US $23 million.

 This is significant in the local economy and a source of pride for us.
 However all too often the goods and services we require are not available in the Republic of Guinea.
 We are using our resources to start to address this social challenge through the training of individuals and support for the development of entrepreneurial organisations.